asigalov61/Los-Angeles-Music-Composer/Aux-Data/README.md

 ***

-### This is a database to enable Text-To-Music functionality.
+### This is a database to enable Text-To-Music functionality
 ### The pickle file contains ~160k+ songs titles, artists names, and actual begining of the songs (first 200 notes)

 ***